rfhtorres28/ecommerce_data_analysis/Olist_Ecommerce_Analysis.md

 ### SQL Implementation

 ---
--- Total Orders and Sales by Week --
+--- Total Sales and Orders by Day of Weeks
 SET datefirst 1;

 SELECT